Extinction in Psychology Essay Sample

 The following essay sample work shall highlight the concept of ‘extinction’ in psychology, extinction in the classical and operant conditioning, examples of extinction, and factors that may influence extinction.

 Whenever someone thinks about the word ‘extinction’ the complete disappearance of an animal or human specie like the dinosaurs comes into our mind.

-A similar concept or meaning of the ‘extinction’ is being applied in psychology to the learned behaviour of a person or an animal.
+A similar concept or meaning of ‘extinction’ is being applied in psychology to the learned behaviour of a person or an animal.

-Extinction in the psychology is referred to as the disappearance of a particular behaviour that was learned previously by associating it with the other events.
+Extinction in psychology is referred to as the disappearance of a particular behaviour that was learned previously by associating it with other events.
 It is the gradual change or decrease in a particular conditioned behaviour or response of a human or animal.